scheidan/CAIRS-Tutorial/README.md

 ============

-It is not possible to measure the rain field at every point in time and space with rain gauges and microwave links (MWL).
+It is impossible to measure the rain field at every point in time and space with rain gauges and microwave links (MWL).
 Hence, some _interpolation_ between the measurements is required.
 Traditional methods to interpolate between rain gauge measurements are Thiessen polygons or inverse distance weighting.
-While very simple to implement, these methods do not allow to consider measurements uncertainty, which requires more formal methods such as Kriging.
+While very simple to implement, these methods do not allow to consider measurement uncertainty, which requires more formal methods such as Kriging.

 All the methods mention above are designed to interpolate between